-- Email all of the contacts the next day.
+- Email leads for feedback the day after the open house.
 Thank them for coming and ask what else you can do to assist them.
 If you got to have a conversation with them during the open house, add a personal touch to the message – “I’d be happy to show you more 3 bedroom condos.”

 - Follow it up with a phone call the day after.
-If you do not get a response through email, reach out directly with the same question.
+If you do not get a response through email, reach out directly.
 If the lead is interested in working with you, great.
 If they’re unsure or have a loose timeframe, then add them to your list of incubating leads.

 Incubating leads are those who aren’t immediately interested in buying or selling a home, but likely will be within the next 6 to 12 months.
-As such, you should not pursue them as aggressively as a qualified lead, but rather “incubate” them with occasional emails, flyers or postcards.
-Since most realtors are too busy to follow-up each day with dormant leads, we recommend using email marketing software such as Mailchimp.
-With drip campaigns, you can send pre-written messages to your contacts over a long period of time.
-If you need inspiration for best email marketing practices take a look at what some professionals recommend here.
+As such, you should not pursue them as aggressively as a qualified lead, but rather “nurture” them with occasional emails, calls, or postcards.

 We asked 50 experts for their best real estate marketing idea.
 Click here to see what they told us!